**All classes are remote with synchronous components**

-French 3: Introductory French III @ ARR (McConnell)
+French 3: Introductory French III at E, F

-French 8: Exploring French Language and Culture @ ARR (McConnell) Practice in the active use of the language combined with an introduction to major aspects of French society.
+French 8: Exploring French Culture and Language at C (McConnell) and D (Mefoude Obiono): Practice in the active use of the language combined with an introduction to major aspects of French society.
 Each week students will write papers and participate in discussions based on books, articles, and films emphasizing social and historical concepts.
 In the event that French 8 isn't offered, you may take French 10, with the understanding that your next French course will be French 8.
 Dist:SOC; WCult:W

 - French 10.10: Du mal/On evil at J (St. Clair): This course proposes a look at "evil" in French literature, art, and film (1665-1966).
 What does "evil" designate?
 A concept, or an ethical category?
 A limit of the thinkable and sayable?
 The proof of human freedom?
 Is there a semiotics of evil?
 Can it be represented, or does its excess necessarily elude our attempts to pin it down (as when something "hurts," or "fait mal")?
 What is its relationship to the violence of history (from the death of God to the ravages of time passing by)?
 How does literature challenge us to think about what it means to be a witness to evil?

 Plays by Molière; novels, short-stories or essays by Voltaire, Balzac, Maupassant, Sartre; poems by Baudelaire, Musset, Verlaine, Hugo, Louise Michel; paintings and caricature by Daumier, Caillebotte, Manet, Meissonnier.
 Film by Gillo Pontecorvo (La Bataille d'Alger).
 Excerpts of readings from Hannah Arendt, Terry Eagleton, Georges Bataille, Raymond Williams, Sigmund Freud, Cathy Caruth.